 The British brands Truefitt & Hill, Geo F. Trumpers, D.R.
 Harris as well as Taylor of Old Bond Street all produce great shaving creams with a variety of different fragrances.
-But London is not only the home of traditional barber shops.
-Within the last couple of years, new types of barber shops with Spa-like experiences have popped up all over town,such as Murdock London, Pankhurst, and Gentlemen‘s Tonic just to mention a few.
-They all created their own signature shaving and grooming products, some of which contain rather exotic ingredients such as Babassu Oil and Manuka Honey in the Gentleman’s Tonic product, and their customers really like it.
-Now, these niche products are sold around the globe and the quality shaving trend continues with the openings of new shaving parlors in luxury hotels in Hong Kong and Dubai.
+But London is not only the home of traditional barber shops –within the last couple of years, new types of barber shops with Spa-like experiences have popped up all over town, such as Murdock London, Pankhurst, and Gentlemen‘s Tonic , just to mention a few.
+They have all created signature shaving and grooming products — some of which contain rather exotic ingredients (such as Babassu Oil and Manuka Honey in the Gentleman’s Tonic product) — to their customers’s approval.
+Now, these niche products are sold around the globe, and the quality shaving trend continues with the opening of new shaving parlors in luxury hotels in Hong Kong and Dubai.

-Fortunately, good traditional shaving creams are not only available made in England.
-For example, Claus Porto is a centenary Portuguese soap manufacturer that produces shaving products under the brand Musgo Real that are highly recommended by the shaving blogosphere.
+Fortunately, excellent traditional shaving creams are not only available made in England.
+For example, Claus Porto is a centenary Portuguese soap manufacturer that produces shaving products under the brand Musgo Real that are highly recommended by shaving enthusiasts.

-Proraso is the number 1 in Italian barber shops, a true Italian product made in Florence since the 1940s.
-Over all these years Proraso has maintained its secret formula based on eucalyptus oil.
+Proraso is the number 1 cream in Italian barber shops, a genuine Italian product made in Florence since the 1940s.
+Over all these years, Proraso has maintained its secret formula based on Eucalyptus Oil.

 One of the most recent shaving product brands comes from New Zealand.
-Triumph & Disaster was founded in 2011 by young enthusiastic entrepreneurs.
-With cool marketing and a great product they were able to get noticed in Europe and the USA in less then two years.
+Triumph & Disaster was founded in 2011 by young, enthusiastic entrepreneurs.
+With cool marketing and a great product, they were able to get noticed in Europe and the USA in less than two years.

 How to Lather Traditional Shaving Cream

-Basically, there are three options for how to use shaving cream.
-On the one hand, you can lather it like soap in a bowl or mug, or you use your hand.
+There are three options for how to use shaving cream.
+On the one hand, you can lather it like soap in a bowl or mug, or use your hands.
 You can also lather it directly on your face.
-First, let’s discuss the later option:
+First, let’s discuss the latter option:

 - Wet your fingers and face or the brush‘s bristles with hot water.

-- Dip your fingers into the jar to apply the cream directly on your face, or to the center of the brushes tip.
-Since the cream is concentrated, two fingertips ‘worth will do the trick.
-If you use a brush an almond size amount of cream should be enough (you only have to use have as much cream with a brush and it will last you about twice as long).
+- Dip your fingers into the jar to apply the cream directly on your face, or to the center of the brush’s tip.
+Since the cream is concentrated, two fingertips worth will do the trick.
+If you use a brush, an almond size amount of cream should be enough (you only have to use this much cream with a brush, and it will last you about twice as long).